master-wayne7/reviewer-bot/README.md

 export GEMINI_API_KEY="your-api-key-here"
 ```

-The Go executable will be called directly by the extension.
+The Go executable will be called directly by the extension via stdin/stdout communication.

 ### 2. Setup VS Code Extension